Golf Course Review of Montrose Links Golf Club (Medal & Broomfield)

 With records dating back to 1562 it is a course that has stood the test of time and was deemed worthy of staging Final Qualifying for the Open Championship, when held at nearby Carnoustie, in both 1999 and 2007.

-Three golf clubs - Royal Montrose, Montrose Caledonia and Montrose Mercantile - play over two courses which are managed by a limited company, Montrose Golf Links, who re-invest any profits back into the course.
+Two golf clubs - Royal Montrose Mercantile and Montrose Caledonia - play over two courses which are managed by a limited company, Montrose Golf Links, who re-invest any profits back into the course.

 This historically important venue owes much to the marvellous terrain that it is laid out over, pure natural linksland with high quality turf that initially takes you towards, and then along, the rugged coastline before leading you through more sheltered gorseland eventually climbing back to higher ground before culminating in one more descent from a high tee at the 18th as you complete a satisfying journey through the sandhills and whins of Montrose.